 Ms Alison Thomas – Office Manager

-Ms Francine Murray – Receptionist
+Ms Francine Murray – Administration Assistant

 Ms Murray has been involved with Kilburn Grange School since the start, being a mother of a pupil at the school.
-She says “I am thrilled to be a member of the Kilburn Grange School team.
+She says, “I am thrilled to be a member of the Kilburn Grange School team.
 I have spent my entire working life having direct contact with members of the public and have been fortunate to have worked at an adult learning centre for a few years, so will implement all my acquired skills well at Kilburn Grange.
-I embrace the opportunity to welcome all parents and visitors, and to offer excellent service to all”.
+I embrace the opportunity to welcome all parents and visitors, and to offer excellent service to all.”.